compSPI/aNiMAte/README.md

 ```
 sbatch -t 1:00:00 scripts/submit_job.sh configs/ak-atomic-primal-sim.ini
 ```
 While the model is training, intermediate results (tensorboard logs, model checkpoints, etc...) are saved under `./logs` with each training run as a subdirectory named after the SLURM job ID (ex. `logs/8007570_0`).
-Training can be monitored on SDF by running a tensorboard instance pointing to the logs directory.
+Training can be monitored on SDF by running a tensorboard server pointing to the logs directory.
 ```
 singularity exec -B /sdf /sdf/group/ml/CryoNet/singularity_images/animate_latest.sif tensorboard --logdir=logs/ --port=6007 &
 ```